Professor Ben Stopher appointed next Vice-Chancellor

 Currently serving as Deputy Vice-Chancellor, Professor Stopher will assume the role in November 2025 when the current Vice-Chancellor, Professor Simon Ofield-Kerr, will move to leading a range of key strategic projects ahead of his retirement at the end of January 2026.

-Chair of Council, Cathy Amor, commented:
+Chair of Council, Cathy Armor, commented:

 “The selection panel was unanimous in its decision, and I am thrilled that Ben has accepted the role.
 He brings significant experience in academic leadership, a clear strategic vision, and a deep commitment to creative education.
 I am confident he has the energy, insight, and leadership to guide Norwich University of the Arts into its next chapter of success.”